Bushwalking Trails

 Park Information

-Annual Park Passes: Available to book online at https://shop.dbca.wa.gov.au/collections/park-passes
+Annual Park Passes: Available to book online at https://shop.dbca.wa.gov.au/collections/park-passes or at the Dwellingup Trails and Visitors Centre.

 Dogs: Friendly dogs are permitted in the reserve but are required to stay on leads at all times